hola/challenge_jsdash/blog/05-final-standings.md

 For every solution, we are publishing the replay logs of 20 runs, one with each of the seeds above, in the [res](../res) directory.
 If you feel like analyzing that raw data and producing some interesting stats that we didn't think of, please email us at challengejs@hola.org!

+Although from the preliminary results it seemed like we had a clear winner, the situation has changed!
+Now we have two contenders running neck-to-neck, one of the being better in some caves and one winning in the others.
+For this reason, we are now running the top 5 solutions on an extended set of levels (to generate that, replace 20 with 50 in the above script).
+We'll post an update soon and see if the separation between the leaders becomes more pronounced; right now, the difference between their total scores is only 0.34%.

 ## Final standings

 ### Score